5 steps to uncovering your personal interiors style for your renovation

 Step 4 - Consider how cohesive everything is

-Once i have narrowed down the selections, I like to print all the images out and put them all on one board together.
-This helps you focus and see how cohesive the scheme is.
+Once I have narrowed down the selections, I like to print all the images out and put them all on one board together.
+This helps to narrow the focus and see how cohesive the scheme is.

 If you have introduced a very dominant feature in one room or space, consider how that might carry through the rest of the house.
 For example, if you decide on an entire wall of black cabinetry in the kitchen, how will you introduce pops of black into other spaces?
-Perhaps you might use a black shower frame and a black framed mirror in the bathroom, then introduce a black balustrade as you walk upstairs.
 Think about how you will carry this colour through the entire home scheme.
 Do this by imagining you are walking through the home and thinking about all the little details.
-You should feel a sense of intention and balance and connection and it will all work together.
+You should feel a sense of intention and balance and connection.

 Step 5 - Finalising the colour scheme